-- Optional Cost Adder #7 Provide a Unit Cost to install one (1) additional bedrock monitoring well.
+- Optional Cost Adder #5 Provide a Unit Cost to install one (1) additional bedrock monitoring well.
 The scope of work for this cost adder should follow Task 2.2.2 construction guidelines.
-Please provide costs for the following: - Optional Cost Adder #7a Installation of one (1) additional bedrock monitoring well during a separate event.
-Assume the bedrock monitoring well will be installed to a depth of 50 feet.
-The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Optional Cost Adder #7b Installation of one (1) additional bedrock monitoring as an add-on to a drilling investigation.
-Assume the bedrock monitoring well will be installed to a depth of 50 feet.
-The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Optional Cost Adder #7c Per foot cost for drilling and constructing a monitoring well that extends past the 50 foot depth assumed in Optional Cost Adder #7a and #7b.
-The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Optional Cost Adder #8 Provide a Unit Cost to update the Site's survey to include the additional well location(s).
-The scope of work for this cost adder should follow Task 2.3.
+Please provide costs for the following: - Optional Cost Adder #5a Installation of one (1) additional bedrock monitoring well during a separate event.
+Assume the bedrock monitoring well will be installed to a depth of 100 feet.
+The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Optional Cost Adder #5b Installation of one (1) additional bedrock monitoring well as an add-on to a drilling investigation.
+Assume the bedrock monitoring well will be installed to a depth of 100 feet.
+The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Optional Cost Adder #5c Per foot cost for drilling and constructing a monitoring well that extends past or is completed less than the 100 foot depth assumed in Optional Cost Adder #5a and #5b.
+The provided cost would be to cover all labor, equipment, subcontractors, waste, etc. - Optional Cost Adder #6 Provide a Unit Cost to update the Site's survey to include the additional well location(s).
+The scope of work for this cost adder should follow Task 2.3. - Optional Cost Adder #7 Provide a Unit Cost to collect a total of three (3) soil gas samples during a soil gas sampling event.
+Please note that USTIF will only pay the selected firm for the actual number of events conducted (i.e. if a firm includes the costs to complete 2 events, but only 1 events are conducted; then the firm will only be paid for the 1 event completed).
+As part of the soil gas investigation, the selected consultant should consider the following: - The vapor intrusion investigation should be completed in a manner consistent with the Land Recycling Technical Guidance Manual Section IV.A.4 Vapor Intrusion Into Buildings from Groundwater and Soil under the Act 2 Statewide Health Standards, Document 253-0330-100, dated January 24, 2004. - Samples should be collected in laboratory provided Summa canisters equipped with laboratory calibrated flow regulators and analyzed for the PADEP Constituents list for unleaded gasoline via TO-15. - The laboratory to be utilized should be identified in the bid package.
+Upon receipt of the results, the consultant should forward a copy of the analytical data to the solicitor and PAUSTIF (or its designated representative).